emmajanedrews/base-template/_posts/2017-10-09-would-you-rather-get-a-cupcake-or-a-muffin.md

 {% include youtube.html %}

-Working with the Treu Group Real Estate is like a cupcake.
+Working with Treu Group Real Estate is like a cupcake.
 How?

 If I baked a muffin and offered it to you, you would love and enjoy it.
 This represents what many agents do to get their client’s home sold, especially in a seller’s market.
 They may get you to the closing table, but the question is, “How much are you missing out on by having the muffin?”